Xilinx/inference-server/docs/hello_world_echo.rst

 Inference
 ---------

-Once the worker is ready, you can make an inference request to it.
+Once the chain is ready, you can make an inference request to it.
 To do so, first construct a request.
 We construct a request that contains an integer and send it to AMD Inference Server.